aca/aca.github.io.bak/introduction.md

   - timeline
 ---

-Hi, I'm a programmer living in South Korea.
+Hi, I'm a hobbyist programmer.

 This site is basically a public version of my zettelkasten.
 I will upload some personal logs and things I find interesting.
 I'm not a good writer but hope you enjoy it.